OData/v3ProtocolDocument/OData URI Conventions.markdown

 The $format query option MAY be used in conjunction with RAW format (section 2.2.6.4) to specify which RAW format is returned.

 	http://host/service.svc/Orders(1)/ShipCountry/$value/?$format=json
-The raw value of the ShipCountry using the JSON media type.
+The raw value of the ShipCountry property of the matching Order using the JSON media type.

 ## Custom Query Options ##
 Custom query options provide an extensible mechanism for data service-specific information to be placed in a data service URI query string.
 A custom query option is any query option of the form shown by the rule "customQueryOption" in Appendix A: ABNF for OData URI Conventions.